OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 ![Rolling Deployment: Draining nodes](rolling-deploy-1.png)

  2. Stop the `v1.0` application from running, then deploy the new `v1.1` version. *Optionally*, verify that the deployment was successful by running tests on your newly deployed application.
-All the while, still maintaining at least one node running `v1.0` of your appplication.
+All the while, still maintaining at least one node running `v1.0` of your application.

  ![Rolling Deployment: Update nodes with new versions](rolling-deploy-2.png)